mojotech/rethink-up-www/views/_about.md

-At Rethink Up, our aim is to provide fast, stable, and cost-effective [RethinkDB](http://www.rethinkdb.com "RethinkDB") hosting.
+At Rethink Up, our aim is to provide fast, stable, and cost-effective [RethinkDB](http://www.rethinkdb.com "RethinkDB") cloud hosting.

 + **Save Time** -
   Set up a RethinkDB instance with just a few clicks.
 Scale up with a few more.
 Spend more time building awesome products and less time worrying about your data.